The study analyses how social protection measures influence the population development in Sub-Saharan Africa.

-For about a century average life expectancy has grown steadily, in a steep and seemingly inexorable manner.
-While people were living an average of 30 years at around 1900, human kind has reached a mean life span of 71 years nowadays.
+Over the past century, life expectancy has grown steadily and seemingly inexorably.
+While an average person lived for 30 years around the year 1900, humans have now reached a mean life span of 71.
 Can this trend continue?
-Longevity-optimists are convinced that people living today may very well grow 150 years old.
-Yet, in many developed countries, societies are divided into two groups: one group consists of people reaching a very high age, remaining fit and healthy for a long time; another group is composed of less privileged people who are more likely to fall ill and die sooner.
-Health and life expectancy are essentially influenced by two factors: social status and educational level.
-The study shows how global differences in life expectancy come about.
+Longevity-optimists are convinced that people living today may well age to 150.
+Yet in many developed countries, societies are divided into two groups: one consisting of people who grow very old, remaining fit and healthy for a long time; another consisting of less privileged individuals who are more likely to fall ill and die sooner.
+Health and life expectancy are essentially influenced by two factors: social status and the level of education.
+The study analyses the reasons for global differences in life expectancy.
 Society and politics are called upon to take action in order to compensate for health inequalities.

 The Berlin Institute would like to thank the Nuremberg Institute for Market Decisions (formerly GfK Verein) for supporting this research project.